The Return of Chef: Plot

-After leaving South Park to join the "Super Adventure Club", Chef returns and the boys quickly notice that he is acting strangely as he expresses a desire to have sex with them.
+After leaving South Park to join the "Super Adventure Club", Chef returns and the boys quickly notice that he is acting strangely as he expresses a desire to have sex with them, saying things like, "Kenny, how would you like to sodomize my black ass?"
 They go to the Super Adventure Club headquarters and discover that the group is made up of explorers who travel worldwide, molesting children.
 When the explorers' leader, William P. Connelly, unsuccessfully tries to hypnotize the boys, they realize that the club has brainwashed Chef.
 In an attempt to restore Chef to his former self, the boys take him to a strip club.
 Chef returns to his old self, but the Super Adventure Club members appear, and kidnap him.
 The boys follow them back to their headquarters and rescue Chef.

 As they are leaving, Connelly reminds Chef why he joined the Super Adventure Club in the first place, telling him that his life will be grand and eternal if he stays with them.
 Though the boys plead him not to, Chef walks back towards the club.
 However, the bridge that Chef is crossing suddenly gets struck by lightning and collapses, causing him to fall to his apparent death, therefore soiling his pants after dying.
 As a funeral for Chef is held back in South Park, the Super Adventure Club members resurrect Chef as Darth Chef, now fully embracing the club's ethics.